-The combination of low interest rates, Australia’s tax codes, the structure of its mortgage broking industry, and “brisk” increases in house prices have led to both potential home-owners and owner-investors to prefer “interest-only” housing loans over other plans.
+The combination of low-interest rates, Australia’s tax codes, the structure of its mortgage broking industry, and “brisk” increases in house prices have led both potential home-owners and owner-investors to prefer “interest-only” housing loans over other plans.

 This trend is problematic for those who are vulnerable to “payment shock” (read: homeowners whose wages aren’t rising) at the end of their interest-only term.